Masoala National Park

 Masoala National Park, in northeast Madagascar, is the largest of the island's protected areas.
 Most of the park is situated in Sava Region and a part in Ambatosoa.
-Created in 1997, the park protects 2,300 square kilometres of rainforest and 100 square kilometres of marine parks.
-The Masoala Peninsula is exceptionally diverse due to its large size, and variety of habitats.
+Created in 1997, the park protects 2,300 square kilometres of rainforest and 100 square kilometres of marine park.
+The Masoala Peninsula is exceptionally diverse due to its large size and variety of habitats.
 Altogether, the park protects tropical rainforest, coastal forest, flooded forest, marsh, and mangrove.
 Three marine parks protect coral reefs and a dazzling array of marine life.